jmzeng/jmzeng.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Jiaming Zeng is a Machine Learning Researcher at <a href="https://akasa.com/">AKASA</a>.
+Jiaming Zeng is a Machine Learning Researcher.
 She received her PhD from Stanford University working with <a href="https://web.stanford.edu/~shachter/">Ross Shachter</a>, <a href="https://athey.people.stanford.edu/">Susan Athey</a>, and <a href="https://profiles.stanford.edu/daniel-rubin/">Daniel Rubin</a>.
 Her research focused on employing causal models and machine learning to develop interpretable models for medical decision making.
 While an undergrad at MIT, she worked with <a href="https://users.cs.duke.edu/~cynthia/">Cynthia Rudin</a> to develop interpretable machine learning models for predicting prisoner recidivism.

 She did her postdoc at IBM Research's Computational Health group, working on identifying and mitigating bias present in clinical data.
 Previously, she worked as an AI Resident at <a href="https://x.company">X, the Moonshot Factory</a> (formerly Google X) to increase sustainable fishing and protect the ocean.
 She was also an AI Research intern on the <a href="https://www.nvidia.com/en-us/">NVIDIA</a> AI Infrastructure team, working on practical ways to capture uncertainty in neural networks.
 Currently as a ML Researcher AKASA, she leads the research and development efforts for pretraining, finetuning, and evaluting LLMs for automating clinical workflow.